 Measured as the reported redemptions for Q4’25 per SEC filings as of March 18, 2026 for the following: Apollo Debt Solutions BDC (ADS), Ares Strategic Income Fund (ASIF), Barings Private Credit Corp (BPCC), Blackstone Private Credit Fund (BCRED), Blue Owl Credit Income Corp.
 (OCIC), Blue Owl Technology Income Corp.
 (OTIC), CliffwaterCorporate Lending Fund (CCLFX), CliffwaterEnhanced Lending Fund (CELFX), Golub Capital Private Credit Fund (GCRED), HPS Corporate Lending Fund (HLEND), Oaktree Strategic Credit Fund (OSCF), and North Haven Private Income Fund (NHPIF).
 Sources liquidity include: Reported Liquidity / Cash on Balance Sheets: Reported cash and revolving capacity available, and includes debt issuance subsequent to year-end.
 Liquid Loans: Adjusted for secured borrowings.

 Interest coverage ratio (“ICR”) is estimated as the ratio of average LTM EBITDA, to cash interest paid over the last 12 months for each respective portfolio company.
-Includes all debt investments (excluding ARR loans) for which fair value is determined by the Board in conjunction with a third party valuation firm and excludes both asset-based investments and quoted investments.
+Includes all debt investments (excluding ARR loans) for which fair value is determined by the Board in conjunction with a third-party valuation firm and excludes both asset-based investments and quoted investments.
 Amounts derived from the most recently available portfolio company financial statements, have not been independently verified by BCRED, may reflect a normalized or adjusted amount, and are generally about 90 days in arrears.
 EBITDA is a non-GAAP financial measure.
 For a particular portfolio company, LTM EBITDA is generally defined as net income before net interest expense, income tax expense, depreciation and amortization over the preceding 12-month period.
 Currency fluctuations may have an adverse effect on the value, price or income and costs of our portfolio companies and investments which may increase or decrease as a result of changes in exchange rates.
-During Q4’24 BCRED’s portfolio had an ICR of 1.7x. which represents an approximately 25% increase year-over-year as of December 31, 2025.
+As of March 31, 2026, approximately 7% of the above defined debt investments (including ARR loans) and approximately 6% of the above defined debt investments (excluding ARR loans) have less than 1.0x interest coverage ratio.
+Q1’24 reflects a more normalized environment and accurate depiction of portfolio companies’ ICRs following volatility and peak rates in 2023.

 Morningstar.
 “Private Credit” is represented by Cliffwater Direct Lending Index.